 2. Analyze Your Spending

 Once you know how much money you have coming in, the next step is to figure out where it’s all going.
-You can do this by looking at your bank and credit card statements over the past six months, then listing and categorizing your expenses.
-This will show you what you are spending the most money on and where it might be easiest to save.
+You can do this by looking at your bank and credit card statements over the past six months and then listing and categorizing your expenses.
+This will show you what you’re spending the most money on and where it might be straightforward to save.
 Some tips that can help:

 • Consider tracking your spending.
 To get a better sense of your spending, you may want to track it for a month.
-Simply record your daily spending with whatever is easiest — pen and paper, an app or your smartphone, or a budgeting spreadsheet found online.
+Simply record your daily spending using whatever method you prefer — pen and paper, an app on your smartphone, or a budgeting spreadsheet found online.

 3. Set Some Goals